-At Mary Greeley Medical Center, we understand that healing involves the whole person–body, mind and spirit.
-For this reason, we offer chaplaincy services to patients and their loved ones.
-If you need someone to talk to or a person to pray with you, let chaplaincy services help.
+To help with the healing process, Mary Greeley Medical Center offers chaplaincy services to patients and their loved ones.
+If you need someone to talk to or pray with, our chaplains are ready to help.

 The Interfaith Chapel

 Mary Greeley Medical Center has an interfaith chapel located on the second floor of the medical center next to the Intensive and Coronary Care Unit (ICCU).
 The chapel is open 24 hours a day for those who need some quiet time for reflection or prayer.
-We hope the chapel can serve your particular needs.
-The chapel is an interfaith space, open to the diverse faiths and cultures of those who come to Mary Greeley Medical Center.
+The chapel is an interfaith space, open to diverse faiths and cultures.

 A variety of Care Note reading materials are available in the chapel.
 Please feel free to stop by and pick up brochures at any time.
 Care Notes may also be found on patient care floors.